 Planning a trip to Europe?
 Make sure you put some of these iconic palaces in Europe on your itinerary!

-From the Château de Versailles in France to Buckingham Palace in England, and from Schönbrunn Palace in Austria to Topkapi Palace in Istanbul, the magnificent palaces of Europe will wow you with their beauty, their history, and their grandeur.
+From the Château de Versailles in France to Buckingham Palace in England, and from Schönbrunn Palace in Austria to Topkapi Palace in Istanbul, these magnificent European palaces will wow you with their beauty, their history, and their grandeur.

 The Most Unforgettable Palaces in Europe